CharanRakindi/CharanRakindi/README.md

-- 👋 Hi, I’m @CharanRakindi
+- 👋 Hi, I’m CharanRakindi
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Java
-- 📫 How to reach me : X
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I am a student🤭

 <!---
 CharanRakindi/CharanRakindi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.